KeystoneHQ/Keystone-developer-hub/integration/aptos.md

 In order to work with Keystone, a wallet can follow the process:

-1. Keystone provides the public key information to the wallet via QR code, to generate authentication key, which then can be used to search the Atops addresses on chain.
+1. Keystone provides the public key information to the wallet via QR code, to generate authentication key, which then can be used to search the Aptos addresses on chain.
 2. The wallet generates the unsigned transactions, sends it to Keystone to sign via QR Code.
 3. Keystone would then sign the data and provide a signature as well as the related public key, back to the wallet via QR Code.